TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

 Examples
 ========

-Please see the dedicated example page about examples how to use the PAGE object: :ref:`page_examples`
+Please see the dedicated example page about examples of how to use the PAGE object: :ref:`page_examples`